Travicom

 Travicom was the trading name of Travel Automation Services Ltd, a travel technology company based in the United Kingdom providing a global distribution system between airlines and travel agencies.

 In 1976, Videcom with British Airways, British Caledonian and CCL launched Travicom, the world's first multi-access reservations system, (wholly based on Videcom technology), forming a network providing distribution for initially 2 and later 49 subscribing international airlines (including British Airways, British Caledonian, TWA, Pan American World Airways, Qantas, Singapore Airlines, Air France, Lufthansa, SAS, Air Canada, KLM, Alitalia, Cathay Pacific and JAL).
 The initial system supported little more than 100 terminals but subsequent developments allowed most of the IATA licensed agencies in the UK to access the system.
 The system allowed agents to use the same entry formats for all the connected airlines' systems.
 The displays were returned in the format used by each airline system.
 By 1987 Travicom was handling 97% of UK airline business trade bookings.

 The system was replicated by Videcom in other areas of the world including the Middle East (DMARS), New Zealand, Kuwait (KMARS), Ireland, the Caribbean, United States and Hong Kong.

-The Travicom UK multi-access system was closed and replaced by the system called Galileoean airlines' systems were still skewed toward their owners. in the UK today and in 1988 Travicom changed its trading name to Galileo UK.
+The Travicom UK multi-access system was closed and replaced by the system called Galileo ean airlines' systems were still skewed toward their owners. in the UK today and in 1988 Travicom changed its trading name to Galileo UK.
 Later, British Airways sold Galileo UK to Galileo International.